August 6, 2021

 Stirling Council in collaboration with STEP, Business Gateway, Forth Valley Chamber of Commerce, The Federation of Small Businesses, Go Forth Stirling, VisitScotland and Scottish Enterprise are developing a package of measures designed to safeguard as many of Stirling’s businesses as possible as the Covid-19 crisis continues.

-Other government support grants are being administered by Local Authorities throughout the National Park, you can find more information on the Argyll & Bute Council, West Dunbartonshire Council and Perth & Kinross Council websites.
+Other government support grants are being administered by Local Authorities throughout the National Park, you can find more information on the Argyll & Bute Council, West Dunbartonshire Council, Stirling Council and Perth & Kinross Council websites.

 We will continue to monitor the situation and provide further updates on this page and social media channels.